Ladies and gentlemen, as your Commander-in-Chief of U.S. Operation Chaos, I'm looking out over the battlefield.

 Good morning, Rush.

-An army captain who had been a prisoner of war in the civil war had gotten together a male chorus and went around singing it at fundraisers.
+An Army captain who had been a prisoner of war in the Civil War had gotten together a male chorus and went around singing it at fundraisers.

-And when Abraham Lincoln heard it, his eyes welled with tears, and he shouted, sing it again.
+And when Abraham Lincoln heard it, his eyes welled with tears and he shouted, Sing it again.

 Well, I kept singing it myself over and over here for the rest of the time before.

-I mean, I really I kept I was just singing the chorus over and over again.
+I mean, I really, I kept, I was just singing the chorus over and over again.

-Well, did you know this bit of trivia, and I will let you get on to it more important calls.
+Well, did you know this bit of trivia, and I will let you get on to more important calls.

-Julia Ward Howe wrote that in one evening in her hotel room after someone suggested she revise the original poem John Brown's Body, the abolitionist song.
+Julia Ward Howe wrote that in one evening in her hotel room after someone suggested she revise the original poem, John Brown's Body, the abolitionist song.

-Uh well that is what it is.
+Well, that is what it is.

-Uh there there's something poetic even about that.
+There's something poetic even about that.

 Yes, it is.